Sponsorship by a UU Congregation for Ministerial Applicants

 Does a person need to be a member for congregational sponsorship?

-While it is important for a candidate to indicate their institutional commitment by membership in a UU congregation somewhere, it is not necessary for them to be members of the sponsoring congregation.
+While it is important for an applicant to indicate their institutional commitment by membership in a UU congregation somewhere, it is not necessary for them to be members of the sponsoring congregation.
 It would be important to consider this issue on an individual basis.
-Some candidates seek sponsorship from their internship sites and this is permissible.
+Some applicants seek sponsorship from their internship sites and this is permissible.

 This seems like a big responsibility.
 What's in it for a congregation?